Performance Under Pressure: Proactive Stress Management for Firefighters

 👉 Read Part 1: A Firefighter’s Struggle - My Journey Through Burnout and Back

-Stress comes with the job.
-Every alarm, every call, and every stage of your career brings a different kind of pressure.
+Stress comes with the job, and every season of your career brings a different kind of pressure.
 Sometimes it sharpens you, sometimes it wears you down.
-What matters most isn’t avoiding stress—it’s how you respond, recover, and use it to stay ready for the long haul.
+What matters most isn’t avoiding stress—it’s how you respond, recover, and use it to stay ready for whatever comes your way.

 The Two Faces of Stress: Eustress and Distress

-Not all stress is bad.
-In fact, some stress is essential for performance.
+Not all stress is harmful—in fact, the right amount is essential for peak performance.

 Eustress is positive stress—it fuels growth, motivation, and resilience.
 Firefighters feel it in the adrenaline surge of arriving first on scene, the push of a tough workout, or the drive to prepare for promotion.